beginning of content

 How are neuroendocrine cancers treated?

-You may not need treatment straight away if you have a slow-growing cancer that isn’t causing any symptoms.
+You may not need treatment right away if you have a slow-growing cancer that isn't causing any symptoms.
+Instead, your doctor will monitor you.
+This is also called active surveillance, which means watching and waiting.

 Living with neuroendocrine cancer

-It may have taken you a while to find out that the symptoms you have been aware of for some times are connected.
-You may also need some time to adjust to this news.
+It may have taken you some time to find out that the symptoms you've noticed are related to neuroendocrine cancer.
+You may also need some time to get used to this news.

 Consider mind-body techniques, such as relaxation, meditation, art therapy or mindfulness to help manage your health.